 Chair: Professor TT Arvind (York University)

 · Professor Bernhard Koch (University of Innsbruck)

 · Professor Simon Chesterman (University of Singapore)

 Registration to this Seminar can be done by clicking on this link.

-The 2022 PhD Workshop will take place at the University of Kent, exactly ten years after the workshop was hosted by Kent Law School!
-More information will follow in early 2022.
+The 2023 PhD Workshop will take place at the University of Warwick, and we are grateful to Professor Jacqueline Hodgson for hosting it.
+More information will follow in early 2023.

 - As ever, any suggestions to contribute a blog post or a blog series are gratefully received.
 Please email your suggestions to firstname.lastname@example.org.

 - Please do consider following the blog by clicking here.
 You will then be able to follow all our events and will receive approximatively one email per week during term time about comparative law developments among a wide range of areas of the law.
 An excellent way to provide comparative law illustrations for any modules you might be teaching!